Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 Instead of evaluating the kernel operator in the domain space, Fourier neural operators (FNOs) \citep{li21_fno} leverage Fourier transformations to evaluate the integral kernel operator in its spectral representation.
 Assuming $\kappa(\vx, \vy) = \kappa(\vx - \vy)$ and applying the convolution theorem, the integral kernel operator $\ssK$ can be represented as

-where $\ssF$ and $\ssF^{-1}$ denote the Fourier transformation and inverse Fourier transformation, respectively.
-Like GNOs, a discretized domain representation facilitates an efficient evaluation of \eqref{eq:no_ft} by using fast Fourier transformations (FFTs).
+where $\ssF$ and $\ssF^{-1}$ denote the Fourier transformation and inverse Fourier transformation, respectively Like GNOs, a discretized domain representation facilitates an efficient evaluation of \eqref{eq:no_ft} by using fast Fourier transformations (FFTs).
 Given an equidistantly spaced discretization of the domain $\{\vx_k\}_{k=1}^{N}$, the Fourier coefficients of the discretized Fourier transform of the function $\vv_{t-1}$ are ${\hat \vv_{t-1}(k) = \sum_{j=0}^{N-1} \vv_{t-1}(\vx_{j+1}) e^{-2\pi \mathrm{i} j k / (N)} \in \sR^{d_{\vv_{t-1}}}}$.
 Likewise, we denote the Fourier coefficients of the kernel by ${\hat\vkappa_t(k)\in\sR^{d_{\vv_{t}}\times d_{\vv_{t-1}}}}$.
 Finally, the convolution can be expressed as

-Instead of projecting $\vkappa_t$ to the Fourier space, the kernel is directly parameterized in Fourier space.
+Instead of projecting $\kappa_t$ to the Fourier space, the kernel is directly parameterized in Fourier space.
 Specifically, the Fourier coefficients of the kernel are parameterized $\hat\vkappa_{\vtheta}$.
 Empirically, it has been found that directly parameterizing the matrix $\hat\vkappa_{\vtheta}\in\sR^{N\times d_{\vv_{t}}\times d_{\vv_{t-1}}}$ yields the best performance.
 In addition to their natural frequency domain processing, FNOs demonstrate computational efficiency with a sub-quadratic complexity of $\mathcal{O}(N\log N)$.

 However, several studies \citep{fanaskov2022_sno, bartolucci23_reno} emphasize that choosing the training data from a fixed grid representation leads to a systematic bias.
-In addition, aliasing can occur for FNOs, as the maximum frequency mode that can be distinguished from lower frequency modes is bounded by the grid resolution. \citet{fanaskov2022_sno} propose \emph{spectral neural operators} that use Chebychev or trigonometric polynomials.
+In addition, aliasing can occur for FNOs, as the maximum frequency mode that can be distinguished from lower frequency modes is bounded by the grid resolution. \citet{fanaskov2022_sno} propose \emph{spectral neural operators} that use Chebyshev or trigonometric polynomials. \rebuttal{Additionally, multi-wavelet operators \citep{gupta2021multiwavelet} extend FNOs by utilizing multi-resolution wavelets to represent the kernel operator with a piecewise polynomial basis.
+This results in a sparse kernel representation, improving the operator learning performance.}